By SP Turgon

 - The remaining foreskin might reattach to the end of the penis, requiring minor surgical repair

 One of AAP’s report’s recommendations states, “Parents should weigh the health benefits and risks in light of their own religious, cultural, and personal preferences, as the medical benefits alone may not outweigh these other considerations for individual families.”
 Clearly, experts agree that circumcision isn’t a critical choice, but a personal choice that should fit into a family’s desires and norms.

-If you are having your baby in the hospital, be sure your birth plan and hospital bag checklist contain both your birth preferences around circumcision and any products you may choose to care for your baby’s penis.
+If you are having your baby in the hospital, be sure your birth plan contains both your stated birth preferences around circumcision, and your hospital bag checklist lists any products you may choose to use for your baby’s penis.